-Anthropic released claude-opus-4-8 on May 28, 2026.2 The pricing is unchanged from Opus 4.7: $5 per million input tokens and $25 per million output tokens.1 That pricing parity is the central fact in the upgrade decision.
+Anthropic released claude-opus-4-8 on May 28, 2026.2 The pricing is unchanged from Opus 4.7: $5 per million input tokens and $25 per million output tokens.1 That pricing parity is the central fact in the Opus 4.7-to-4.8 upgrade decision.
 You are not trading cost for quality.
 You are trading a quality floor for a higher one, with no new line item on the bill.

 What Opus 4.8 Actually Improved on Coding Tasks